JemPH/qdr_remastered/README.md

 ## Features
 * Download FLAC and MP3 files from Qobuz
-* Remod Version of qobuz-dl-reborn, only for user_id and user_token.
+* Remod Version of qobuz-dl-reborn for hash email and password or user_id and user_token.

 ## Installation
 #### Termux